 - Students must have an understanding of the basics of design before pursuing their area of concentration.

-The acceptance of prerequisites is subject to the approval of the Associate Director, Center for Continuing and Professional Studies, or the Associate Director, Academic Computing.
-Also, if you are competent in any other software application, you may waive that course, but you do need to take another course in its place in order to complete the certificate program requirements.
+The acceptance of prerequisites is subject to the approval of the Associate Director, Center for Continuing and Professional Studies.
+Also, if you are competent in any other software application, you may waive that course, however you must then take another course in its place in order to complete the certificate program requirements.

 Computer Facilities Fees for computer classes